sjpalicki/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the sixth code cell of the IPython notebook located in "CarND-Advanced-Lane-Lines.ipynb" in functions `curvature_and_offset`.

-The function transforms pixel to meters using `30/720` for y dimension and `3.7/700` for x.
+The function transforms pixel to meters using `30/720` for y dimension and `3.7/600` for x.
 Using the new points it fits a polynomial and uses the A, B, and C values to calculate left and right radius of curvature.
 The offset is calculated by averaging left and right 0 points from both polynomials to get the center of a lane and then comparing that to center of the image.
+10 last computed radius and offset is stored in `curvatures` and `offsets`.

 #### 6. Warp the detected lane boundaries back onto the original image.